kazurayam/jmad/README.md

 ## Conclusion

 Katalon Studio offers [Data driven testing](https://docs.katalon.com/docs/author/data-driven-testing/data-driven-testing-with-katalon-studio).
 I suppose this featured is liked by users a lot.
-Users tend to create this feature with large data set.
-For example, the [OP](https://forum.katalon.com/t/report-only-failed-tests-no-passed-tests-please/84556/5) created 2300 lines.
-I suppose he is not exceptional.
-Rather he is a typical user of "Data driven testing".
+Once accustomed, users tend to create large data sets to drive their tests.
+For example, the [OP](https://forum.katalon.com/t/report-only-failed-tests-no-passed-tests-please/84556/5) created 2300 lines of data.
+I suppose he/she is not exceptional.
+Rather he/she is a typical user of "Data driven testing".

 The HTML Report that contains 2000 test cases becomes too large.
-It is so large that it is nearly useless with fitltering feature so that it shows only the failed test.
+The report is so large that it becomes useless.
+Anyone feels like to see only a few of FAILED tests amongst 2000.
+They do not like to wander in the mass.
+The report without filtering capability makes us frustrated.

-I guess, Katalon team would not address this issue because I know in the last few years they have done nothing to improve the built-in HTML report.
-I was worried that many Katalon users who like the "Data driven testing" would be left unsatisfied for years to go.
-Therefore I have worked out for this solution ["ReportFailedTestsOnly"](https://github.com/kazurayam/ReportFailedTestsOnly/releases).
+However, I guess that *Katalon team would never address this issue* because I know in the last few years they have been busy for developing their TestOps product.
+They seem to find that improving the basic HTML report doesn't help profitting.
+I was worried that those Katalon users who like the "Data driven testing" would be left unsatisfied for more years to come.

+Therefore I have worked out for this 2nd-best solution ["ReportFailedTestsOnly"](https://github.com/kazurayam/ReportFailedTestsOnly/releases).
 Please try it.